uk-gov-mirror/hmcts.idam-forgerock-images/README.md

 #### Obtaining ForgeRock Artifactory API Key

 In order to build ForgeRock Docker Images, you need an API key to access the binary repository.
-To get your API KEY, please follow these instructions: https://backstage.forgerock.com/docs/platform/6.5/devops-guide/#devops-implementation-docker-downloader-steps
+To get your API key, please follow these instructions: https://backstage.forgerock.com/docs/platform/6.5/devops-guide/#devops-implementation-docker-downloader-steps

 The obtained key needs to be available to the script as `FR_API_KEY` env variable.